Evaluation, Statistics and Research

+In early 2012, Equalization Department managers requested that an Organizational Efficiency Analysis (OEA) be conducted for the Property Description and Mapping Division.
+An OEA analyzes the organizational structure, staffing levels, and service delivery.
 The OEA verified that several opportunities exist to achieve greater efficiencies in PD&M. In total, 2,609 hours in annual time savings were identified.
 This time savings will translate into a .73 FTE reduction in staff, which will save almost $60,000 annually.
 Learn More »

 e-Crash System Cost-Analysis (2012)

 This evaluation of an electronic traffic crash reporting system (i.e. e-Crash system) was prepared to quantify the purported benefits of implementing an e-Crash system and to determine whether the benefits (labor and material savings) justify the County’s cost to install and maintain the system.
 The Study results reveal that the e-Crash technology is projected to provide a positive ROI for the County.
 Learn More »